bitwiseag/aws-lambda-sms-notification-ec2-status/README.md

-# Send SMS alert with count & type of running EC2 instances
+# Original Readme: Send SMS alert with count & type of running EC2 instances

 I created this lambda function to send me the count and type of EC2 instances running in my account *(Yes, I'm burnt few times by unused EMR clusters).